concord-consortium/lab/readme.md

 additional paragraph in the Interactive **About** box providing a link to the Interactive on the production [site for the project](http://lab.concord.org).

 The value for `utmCampaign` is optional.
-If present and the **home** site has enabled Google Analytics it will allow better tracking of users who click through links in the **About** box.
+If present and the **home** site has enabled Google Analytics setting a value for `utmCampaign` will allow better tracking of users who click through links in the Interactive **About** box.

 ### Google Analytics